Academic Advising and Assistance

 In addition to assistance from an academic adviser, Whitman provides a variety of support services to assist students in their academic endeavors.
 The Academic Resource Center assists students who wish to improve study skills and academic effectiveness, or who need assistance accessing appropriate accommodations for physical or psychological challenges.
 The Academic Resource Center staff meets with students on an individual basis to determine which resources might be most helpful and to connect students with tutors if necessary.
 The Academic Resource Center also coordinates the Student Academic Adviser program.

-Student Academic Advisers are sophomores and juniors who live in first-year residence halls to help new students get acquainted with Whitman’s academic programs, opportunities, and expectations.
+Student Academic Advisers (SAs) are sophomores or juniors who live in first-year residence halls to help new students get acquainted with Whitman’s academic programs, opportunities, and expectations.
 SAs introduce study skills and offer workshops on analytical reading, note taking, and examination preparation.
 SAs are selected on the basis of their proven academic performance.
 The SA staff receives extensive training over the summer to transition new students into Whitman academics.

 For additional information, check out our Academic Support Web page.